Online SHA-1 Hash Generator Tool

 SHA-1 Hash Generator

-Generate SHA-1 hashes from text or files in your browser.
+Generate SHA-1 hashes from text in your browser.
 Free, no upload.
 For compatibility use.

 SHA-1 produces a 160-bit (40-character hex) hash.
 It was widely used for security (e.g. Git, TLS) but is now deprecated for new security use due to practical collision attacks.
 It's still useful for compatibility with Git, legacy APIs, or older systems.
 Our generator runs in your browser; no data is uploaded.

-When to use SHA-1 Hash Generator vs other formats
+When to use SHA-1 Hash Generator vs other options

 Use SHA-1 when you need compatibility with Git (commit hashes), legacy APIs, or existing systems that require SHA-1.
 For any new security or integrity use, prefer SHA-256.
 Use MD5 only for non-security checksums or when a system requires it.
 Do not use SHA-1 for new password hashing or signatures.